ioBroker/ioBroker.js-controller/docs/en/admin/adapter.md

 ** ATTENTION: **** Using this option can lead to problems with your ioBroker installation.** GitHub adapters may not work properly (as they are still under development).
 It is recommended to wait for a stable version instead of using this option.
 If you use this icon to install an adapter, you download a development status of an adapter that should not be used in a production system.

-The Octocat icon can be used to install adapters from your own paths (URL or file paths) or prerelease versions of GitHub.
+The Octocat icon can be used to install adapters from your own paths (URL or file paths) or pre-versions of GitHub.

 After clicking this icon, a corresponding selection window opens: